 Engaged high school students in Mālama Learning Center's Aloha ʻĀina intern program and Hawaiʻi Youth Sustainability Challenge in 2024.

-Fall 2024 - First set of haumāna (student) and kumu (teacher) ABE Certificates awarded.
+Fall 2024 - First set of haumāna (student) and kumu (teacher) ABE Certificates awarded to participants from Oʻahu, Molokaʻi, and Hawaiʻi Island.

-Aʻo ʻĀina Professional Development course conducted by Kupu and Mālama Learning Center for educators began in February 2025 and will conclude in June 2025.
-Teachers may earn PDE3 credits along with the ABE certificate of completion.
+Aʻo ʻĀina Professional Development course conducted by Kupu and Mālama Learning Center for educators began in February 2025 and concluded in June 2025.
+Teachers earned PDE3 credits along with the ABE certificate of completion.

-High School students in Mālama Learning Center's Aloha ʻĀina intern program in Spring 2025 working toward earning ABE Certificates for Haumāna by summer 2025.
+High School students in Mālama Learning Center's Aloha ʻĀina intern program in Spring 2025 working toward earning ABE Certificates for Haumāna in summer 2025.

-Conduct statewide outreach to grow the ABE Community of Practice.
+Conduct statewide outreach to grow the ABE Community of Practice, including the He Aliʻi Ka ʻĀina Conference in October 2025.